gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x05-python-exceptions/README.md

 try:
     raise SyntaxError
 except SyntaxError as exc:
-    raise RunError from exc # or without as exc and from exc it does the same without them lol '
+    raise RunError from exc
+    # or without as exc and from exc it does the same without them lol
+    # actually I just understood it xDD it gaves the message of the error in expected to the raised error
+    #in this example it will be 'RunError: SyntaxError's message'
+'